About

 Career Path Forecast

-According to the U.S. Department of Labor, Bureau of Labor Statistics, civil engineers are expected to experience 18 percent employment growth during the projections decade of 2006-2016.
-This is faster than the average for all occupations.
+According to the U.S. Department of Labor, Bureau of Labor Statistics, civil engineers are expected to have employment growth of 2 percent between 2019 and 2029, slower than the average for all occupations.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.